T-Cell Activation in Aging (T-Cell Act in Aging) - 04.23.14

 Over 50% of the Apollo astronauts had bacterial or viral infections during flight, or within 1 week of landing.
 Apollo 7 marked humanity’s first experience with space flight infection when all three crewmembers contracted head colds during their mission.
 On Apollo 13, one astronaut contracted an infection which rarely causes disease unless the person suffers from immune suppression.
 As a result, NASA implemented a preflight quarantine program that subsequently reduced the number of reported infections to one Apollo astronaut.
 To this day, the preflight quarantine program is still actively used in both the US and in the Russian programs.

-Even with the precautions, just last year, one of the astronauts working an EVA on the ISS had full body shingles while in orbit.
 Experiments from Skylab and Shuttle have confirmed that T-cells have a suppressed immune response (in vivo and in vitro) with lower T-cell proliferation/activation, lower IL-2 synthesis and severely reduced IL-2R expression (RNA and Protein); these blunted immune responses are also seen in the immunosuppressed elderly.
 Recent ISS data shows T-cell activation and selected gene expression is decreased in microgravity when compared to onboard 1g controls.

 The change in the immune function of the elderly occurs over a long period of time and results in a significantly reduced ability to combat infection and disease.
 However, the root cause of these changes is poorly understood.
 The same types of changes in immune response occur in healthy crewmembers during microgravity exposure.
 The microgravity-influenced changes in immune cells were found to occur rapidly at the molecular level, which means microgravity provided an excellent platform to investigate immune functional changes that normally occur over a very long period of time.
 A critical step in the immune response to infection is the activation of the T-cell.
 Recent space flight studies of T-cell function in rodent and isolated T-cells led to the discovery that T-cell activation was suppressed under the microgravity condition and left to the identification of candidate molecular regulatory factors that may be involved in loss of immune response.
 T-Cell Activation in Aging (T-Cell Act in Aging) also studies other critical aspects of T-cell activation by examining the production of very early cytokines and their receptors.